 I have had people say “You’re expensive!
 I can get new doors for that much!”

-Often people who say that haven’t necessarily looked into all the options.
+blue sky drugs viagra for women Often people who say that haven’t necessarily looked into all the options.
 It’s probably true but just what are you getting?
 A main consideration is the idea of longevity, beauty, custom finish and color.
 You need to factor in the base cost of the doors plus installation plus hardware and compare what you get to what you already have.
 A new set of quality doors can easily run from $4500 to $12,000 and up.
 Lots of my clients have said “You were more expensive than I thought but I saved thousands of dollars having this done”.